wgalbreath/hw_04/README.md

   <li> 6.
 Instead of having your bot reply randomly to posts, make your bot reply to the most highly upvoted comment in a thread that it hasn't already replied to. +2 </li>
   <li> 7. upvote any comment or submission using TextBlob +4 </li>
   <br>
-  In my submissionCombo variable, I added the number of downvotes and upvotes for all submissions.
+  In my <i>submissionCombo</i> variable, I added the number of downvotes and upvotes for all submissions.
 I had over 100 votes on submissions.
-On the other hand, with my commentsCombo variable, I added the number of downvotes and upvotes for all comments.
+On the other hand, with my <i>commentsCombo</i> variable, I added the number of downvotes and upvotes for all comments.
 I reached over 500 votes on comments.
   <br>
 ![Screen Shot 2021-11-25 at 2 34 01 PM](https://user-images.githubusercontent.com/67754864/143494030-b649ab46-cbae-4383-a5dc-b3bc165743f1.png)